stuckyb/MOL/app/README.md

 BOOM!
 You should be able to access the app at [http://localhost:8080](http://localhost:8080).

-# Development workflow

 # Emacs

 You can setup Emacs with a JavaScript REPL which is really nice for hacking on MOL code since it's mainly written in JavaScript.

-## Initial setup

-If you need to install Emacs, it's easy, and here's a [great starting point](https://github.com/whizbangsystems/emacs-starter-kit).
+If you need to install Emacs, it's easy, and here's a [great starting point](https://github.om/whizbangsystems/emacs-starter-kit).
 Just follow the instructions in the README.

-## Install Rhino
+# REPL setup

-Next, install [Rhino](http://www.mozilla.org/rhino) which is a command line interface for JavaScript.
+First install [Rhino](http://www.mozilla.org/rhino) which is a command line interface for JavaScript.
 On Ubuntu:

 ```bash
 $ sudo apt-get install rhino
 ```

-## Configure the REPL

-Almost there!

 Next, to get the JavaScript REPL going in Emacs, let's install the `js2-mode` and `js-comint` packages using the Emacs package manager.
 It's easy.
 From within Emacs, type `M-x package-list-packages` and then hit enter.
 Find the packages in the list, press the `i` key next to each one, and then press the `x` key which installs all selected packages.